 Safety guards shall never be removed when a tool is being used.
 For example, portable circular saws shall be equipped with guards.
 An upper guard shall cover the entire blade of the saw.
 A retractable lower guard shall cover the teeth of the saw, except when it makes contact with the work material.
 The lower guard shall automatically return to the covering position when the tool is withdrawn from the work.
-Refer to Machine Guarding policy.
+Refer to the University of Chicago's Machine Guarding policy.

 The following hand-held power tools shall be equipped with a momentary contact “on-off” control switch: drills, tappers, fastener drivers, horizontal, vertical and angle grinders with wheels larger than two inches in diameter, disc and belt sanders, reciprocating saws, saber saws and other similar tools.
 These tools also may be equipped with a lock-on control provided that turnoff can be accomplished by a single motion of the same finger or fingers that turn it on.

 The following hand-held powered tools may be equipped with only a positive “on-off” control switch: platen sanders, disc sanders with discs two inches or less in diameter; grinders with wheels two inches or less in diameter; routers, planers, laminate trimmers, nibblers, shears, scroll saws and jigsaws with blade shanks quarter inch wide or less.